curityio/istio-demo-installation/README.md

      openssl x509 -in /dev/stdin -text -noout
 ```

-The response includes the Curity Identity Server's X509 SVID:
+The response includes the X509 SVID for runtime nodes of the Curity Identity Server:

 ```text
 X509v3 Subject Alternative Name: